 Killian Vigna: So, Connor, I know you’re the Head of Marketing here.
 What about for you, when you got into marketing?
-Would you be doing quite a lot of traditional marketing or would you have just, like myself and Zoe, jumped straight into the digital?
+Would you have been doing quite a lot of traditional marketing or would you have just, like myself and Zoe, jumped straight into the digital?

 Connor Keppel: A little bit of both.
-So I think, I kind of, I guess came out of college by 2007 so [inaudible 00:15:34] which would have been MySpace in the US.
+So I think, I kind of.
+I guess came out of college by 2007, so Bebo, European, which would have been MySpace in the US.
 So I did a bit of that from a business perspective.
 It wasn’t really used that much from a business perspective.
 I did everything.
 I did all of the traditional channels.
-What was kind of bigger at the time, really was kind of coming into vulgar for marketers at the time was a lot of run search optimisation so it had been there for a lot longer but this was becoming a required skillset for a marketer.
-I was pretty terrible at it, I gotta be honest.
+What was kind of bigger at the time, really was kind of coming into vulgar for marketers at the time was a lot of run search optimisation, so it had been there for a lot longer, but this was becoming a required skill set for a marketer.
+I was pretty terrible at it, I’m gotta be honest.

-But on websites as well so I know it sounds really silly these days saying websites important, it sounds obvious, but the experience in trying to push that traffic towards website and it just became really, really important as well.
+And websites as well.
+So I know it sounds really silly these days saying websites are important, it sounds obvious, but the experience in trying to push that traffic towards website and it just became really, really important as well.
 So I guess trying to figure out how to use a content management system, how to actually not just put everything on your website but to think about the journey from a user’s perspective.
 Like why are they coming to your website, what are they looking for, often less is more.
 So they were kind of digital things at the time.
 Instagram, not so much.
-That was well pre-that but yeah.
-There was a lot happening in the space at the time but it was very early doors I guess.
+That was well pre-that, but yeah.
+A lot was happening in the space at the time, but it was very early doors, I guess.

 If someone was to open a salon today, in this kind of era, what’s the mindset that you need to ensure that you do stay relevant in 15, 20 years time when we might be seeing underground highways like the Elon Musk’s underground highways and stuff.
 There’s stuff that we can’t even imagine that’s gonna happen.
 Big changes.
 What’s the kind of mindset you need to keep going, to build an evergreen company, I suppose, or brand?